Number of Days

 Summary of course content

 The dates for the in-company training courses are flexible and can be agreed depending on the availability of your team.
-The open training courses have fixed dates.
+The open training courses (whether online or face-to-face) have fixed dates.

 Goals of the training course